frammenti/knowledge-sake/src/datasets/secondary-education.md

 In the PISA dataset, students' responses on the education level of both parents are converted into a single value, the **higher education level of the two** according to the **International Standard Classification of Education (ISCED)**.
 To ensure comparability between 2000 and 2022 despite the 2011 ISCED revision, we grouped education levels into three broader categories, following [Eurostat guidelines](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=International_Standard_Classification_of_Education_(ISCED)):

-  - **Low education (ISCED 0-2):** Completed primary education
+  - **Low education (ISCED 0-2):** Completed primary education or lower secondary education (middle school)
-  - **Medium education (ISCED 3-4):** Completed secondary education (high school or vocational training)
+  - **Medium education (ISCED 3-4):** Completed upper secondary education (high school or vocational training)
   - **High education (ISCED 5-8):** Tertiary education ranging from a bachelor's degree to a PhD

-The diagram highlights that **having low-educated parents is an even stronger predictor of poor academic performance than a low socioeconomic index**, with this effect often being more pronounced in math than in reading.
+The diagrams highlight that **having low-educated parents is an even stronger predictor of poor academic performance than a low socioeconomic index**, with this effect often being more pronounced in math than in reading.
+This is because it captures a more extreme situation of disadvantage, with only a handful of parents not having completed upper secondary education in all European countries.

 However, at higher education levels, this pattern is less clear, suggesting that while low parental education is a strong disadvantage, additional academic benefits from higher parental education do not always scale proportionally.
 Indeed, in some countries such as Italy, the performance gap between students with middle- and highly educated parents was not statistically significant for years, suggesting that **tertiary education does not always yield additional advantages over secondary education**.

 <div>
   ${Inputs.bind(Inputs.select(countries, {label: "Country:", sort: true}), selectCountry)}